swarupmishal/mishal_swarup_spring2017/final/readme.md

 - Read the input file
 - Limit data for last 5 years
 - Make a dataframe total crimes
-- Group them by Year and then Sort them
+- Group it by Year and then Sort it
 - Make a dataframe total crimes where actually someone was arrested
-- Group them by Year and then Sort them
+- Group it by Year and then Sort it
 - Plot a graph to display Crime Activity vs Arrest Activity from 2012 to 2017

 Output: